artscorestudio/commerce-bundle/Resources/doc/forms.md

-# Overriding Default ASFProductBundle Forms
+# Overriding Default ASFCommerceBundle Forms

 ## Overriding a form type

-The default forms packaged with the ASFProductBundle provide functionality for manage products.
+The default forms packaged with the ASFCommerceBundle provide functionality for manage products.
 These forms work well with the bundle's default classes and controllers.
 But, as you start to add more properties to your classes or you decide you want to add a few options to the forms you will find that you need to override the forms in the bundle.

-Suppose that you don't want to use the weight and capacity attributes in Product entity.
-You have to remove this fields in the Product form.
-The first step is to create your own Product form who inherit from the ASFProductBundle Product Form Type.
+Suppose that you don't want to use some attributes in Cart entity.
+You have to remove this fields in the Cart form.
+The first step is to create your own Cart form who inherit from the ASFCommerceBundle Cart Form Type.

 ```php
 namespace AppBundle\Form;